thekennyverse/FultonMindMatters/README.md

 # FultonMindMatters

 Fulton Mind Matters is a mental health support platform based in Atlanta, Georgia, dedicated to providing access to resources and information about mental health in Fulton County.
-This MERN (MongoDB, Express.js, React.js, Node.js) project aims to create a supportive online community, connecting individuals in need with reliable mental health resources specific to the Atlanta area.
+The project aims to create a supportive online community, connecting individuals in need with reliable mental health resources specific to the Atlanta area.

 Features
-Comprehensive Resources: Access a wide range of mental health resources specific to Fulton County and the Atlanta area, including therapy centers, support groups, hotlines, and professional counselors.

-Community Forums: Engage with others in a safe and supportive online environment.
-Share experiences, offer support, and connect with individuals who understand your struggles.

-Expert Guidance: Find articles, guides, and expert advice from mental health professionals in Atlanta.
-Stay informed about the latest treatments, therapies, and coping strategies.

-User Profiles: Create personalized user profiles to track your progress, save favorite resources, and participate in community discussions.

-Technologies Used
-Frontend: React.js, HTML, CSS, JavaScript
-Backend: Node.js, Express.js
-Database: MongoDB
-Authentication: JSON Web Tokens (JWT)
+Home page introducing Fulton Mind Matters
+Resources page listing Atlanta/Fulton County mental health resources About page describing the mission and creators
+Contact page with form to get in touch with questions User authentication to allow saving favorite resources Search bar to easily lookup local resources
+Usage
+The app can be accessed online at www.fultonmindmatters.com

+Development
+The app was built using:

+React - Front-end framework
+Node/Express - Backend API
+PostgreSQL - Database
+JWT - Authentication